 Difficulty: Alpine PD+

-It's the second normal route, a little more demanding than the previous route.
+It's the second route usually climbed to reach the summit, a little more demanding than the previous route.
 The final ascent is made from the Zwillingsjoch, a 3848 m high pass on the Western side of Castore.
 As previously told the Zwillingsjoch may be approached from four different starting points:

 - from the Rifugio Guide del Cervino on Testa Grigia cable-car upper station (Italy, Cervinia)